Tara-1022/Web-dev---WE-Cohort-4/(2) Large System Design.md

 >Look up
 - [ ] *the SSH handshake* - how does it compare to HTTPS
-- [ ] What stops my browser from relaying the certificate to impersonate google?
+- [ ] What stops my browser from relaying the certificate to impersonate google? - replay attacks
 - [ ] function-as-a-server
 - [ ] nodempotence
 - [ ] CAP theorem